 Not all questions are repeated for each wave; certain questions are only asked of respondents every second, third, or fourth wave.
 Visit the Alternate Wave Questions Master Chart for further information.

-The Center for Global Aging Research out of the University of Southern California has developed the Gateway to Global Aging Data containing cross-wave and cross-study tools that allow HRS data to be used in conjunction with other studies in the HRS family.
+The Center for Global Aging Research at the University of Southern California has developed the Gateway to Global Aging Data, a search engine for finding comparable questions and identically defined variables across surveys.
+Visit this site for information on using HRS data in conjunction with other studies in the HRS family.